 10 school supplies that any child of the 1960s will remember

-It's back to school time in America.
-But we at MeTV like to go way back to school.
 The electronic calculator didn't come along until 1967, and even then they were primarily used by businesses.
 That means that children of the 1960s had to do math the old fashioned way — with pencils.
 Hence the need for all those pink erasers.
 And pencil cases.
 Dig through the backpacks of history and check out these iconic school supplies from the 1960s.
 Miss these items?
 You can still find many of them.

 Big Chief writing tablets